The ECIC is the home of many internationally renowned academic staff along with visiting and Adjunct Professors and Fellows.

 From 2001 to mid-2004, she held positions at The National University of Rosario, Argentina and as a researcher

 at Economic Science Council and College of Graduates in Economic Science.
 From 1992 to 2001, Graciela worked in diverse roles in private sector companies and as a consultant.
-She worked in projects which linked government departments,
+She worked in projects which linked government departments, industry and university.

 Her research interests include: